csterritt/browser-macaw/index.md

-## BrowserMacaw

-This application is just a different "front end" (the bit you see) for the wonderful:
+#### This application is just a different "front end" (the bit you see) for the wonderful:

 [BrowserParrot application](https://browserparrot.com/)

-Notably, BrowserParrot builds the database that this program uses...
+Notably, BrowserParrot builds the database that this program uses.
+You'll need to have it running (or have run it) in order for BrowserMacaw to be able to search for anything.

 I just got on my SQL shoes and put a more complicated (but powerful!) user interface on BrowserParrot's data.

 **HELP TEXT COMING SOON** but I sincerely hope that the text above the "Search" tab's entry fields are comprehensible.